Reducing Harm. Building Understanding. Supporting Healing.

 Second Assault is dedicated to improving how systems understand and respond to child maltreatment and trauma.
 By integrating lived experience, clinical insight, and research, the organization works to reduce retramatization, elevate survivor voices, and promote more ethical, informed, and compassionate approaches to care

-Storytelling & Education
+Storytelling & Advocacy

 Why This Matters